 Report Inquiry - Evolving Plug-in and Hybrid Vehicle Thermal Management

-Battery, Drive, and Comfort Technologies and Market Impact
+Battery, Drive, and Comfort Hardware/Software Technologies and Market Impact

 Format: Paper copy of the Report and four user specific licenses for use of the secured online PDF

 There are many thermal topologies for electrified vehicles today.
 This is understandable given the urgency to get new electrified powertrains into production and the relatively limited and immature components and software available.
-Therefore, thermal systems are not idealized, and it will take considerable time to do so.
+Therefore, thermal systems are not optimized but some companies are further along the evolutionary path.
 Key deliverables of this report include roadmaps for market and technical developments toward more idealized thermal hardware and software over the next ten years.

 Target topics of this research include:

-• Market trends, projections, and market shares for technologies and suppliers
+• Market trends, projections, and shares for technologies and suppliers

 • Electric machine and power electronics thermal advancements

-ITB will examine the market potential over time for state-of-the-art technologies and assess emerging approaches.
+ITB examines the market potential over time for state-of-the-art technologies and assesses emerging approaches.
 The report analyzes how benefits and costs affect technology value propositions and commercialization rates.
-Feedback from Asian, European, and North American OEMs and suppliers will be incorporated.
-This twelfth automotive thermal management report by The ITB Group expands on benchmarks and value metrics used to compare technologies from prior efforts.
+Feedback from Asian, European, and North American OEMs and suppliers are incorporated.
+This twelfth automotive thermal management report by The ITB Group expands on prior thermal management research with the latest priorities and roadmaps for thermal hardware and software, including a new range extension technology valuation methodology.

 The ITB Group offers a dynamic two-pronged approach for highlighting developments and analyses pertaining to automotive thermal management.
 The key elements of ITB’s approach include: